jbdorey/BeeBDC/README.md

-# BeeDC
+# BeeBDC
-Repo for the BeeDC package
+Repo for the BeeBDC package